ArkanMohammad/JS-Exercises/README.md

 - Array Methods
 - DOM Basics

-## 🚀 Purpose
+## 🚀 About This Repository

-This repository is made for practicing JavaScript concepts and improving problem-solving skills through small exercises and challenges.
+This repository contains JavaScript exercises that I solved while learning Full Stack Development at NewTech College.
+The goal of these exercises is to improve programming logic, problem-solving skills, and JavaScript fundamentals.

 ## 🛠️ Technologies Used